Sanglorian/orcus/Orcus Advanced Options - current.md

 **Spiritual Duties:** You must make a blood sacrifice alongside every incantation you perform or the incantation does not work.

-**Obsessed with the Unnatural:** You suffer a -2 penalty on any attack that does not include a creature with the undead or construct tags or the cosmic source.
+**Obsessed with the Unnatural:** You suffer a -2 penalty on any attack that does not include a creature with the Undead or Construct tags or the cosmic source.

 ### Unfriendly